 As an endurance athlete we put ourselves through countless repetitions of the same motion.
 Repetition is important to create motor memory and a solid foundation in which to build your sport upon.
-However, if repetition is created poorly or stuck in a compensatory action, dysfunction will occur and performance will begin to decelerate.
+However, if repetition is created poorly or you are stuck in a repetitive action, dysfunction will occur and performance will begin to decelerate.

 Biomechanic analysis can quantify movement in a way that can move your athletic performance to the next level.
-Looking at movement dysfunction of an uninjured athlete is just as important as looking at movement of those dysfunctions as a result of injury.
-This type of look at mechanics assist in creating a comprehensive plan
+Looking at current movement patterns of an uninjured athlete is just as important as looking at movement of those dysfunctions as a result of injury.
+This type of look at mechanics assists in creating a comprehensive plan

 ATHLETE STRATEGY SESSIONS

-Athlete strategy sessions are build for the endurance athlete to receive laser focused time on a particular problem or issue to problem solve.
-These types of sessions are meant to supplement what you are already doing versus replacing and are for any swimmers, cyclist, runners and triathletes (for example, if you are self-coaching or working with a coach).
-Jessica uses a combination of data, expertise and strategy.
-These sessions a provide a solution you have never been able to find before or a resolution to a problem you've never been able to solve.
+Athlete Strategy Sessions are built for the endurance athlete to receive laser focused time on a particular problem or issue to solve.
+These types of sessions are meant to supplement what you are already doing versus replacing and are for any swimmers, cyclists, runners and triathletes (for example, if you are self-coaching or working with a coach).
+Jessica uses a combination of data, science, expertise and strategy.
+These sessions will provide a solution you have never been able to find before, or, a resolution to a problem you've never been able to solve.

-Some examples of how to use your Athlete Strategy Sessions are:
+Some examples of how to use your Athlete Strategy Session:

 1. How to use your technology to its full potential.